Targeted Local Projections: Selecting the Shrinkage Parameter

 \section{Selecting the Shrinkage Parameter}

 The TLP estimator depends on the shrinkage parameter $\lambda_h$, which governs the weight placed on LP versus VAR at each horizon.
-A key advantage of TLP is that the optimal weight has a closed-form solution and can be computed directly from the data.
-This section derives this solution by minimizing mean squared error, yielding a criterion similar in form to the unbiased risk estimator of \cite{plagborg2016essays} for SLP and related to the focused information criterion of \cite{claeskens2003focused}.
+A key advantage of TLP is that the optimal weight we propose here has a closed-form solution and can be computed directly from the data.
+This section derives this solution by minimizing the mean-squared error of TLP and is related to the focused information criterion of \cite{claeskens2003focused}.

-\textbf{Objective function.} We select the shrinkage parameter at each horizon by minimizing a consistent estimator of the asymptotic mean squared error:
+\textbf{Objective function.} We select the shrinkage parameter at each horizon by minimizing an asymptotically unbiased estimator of the mean-squared error:

-where $\beta^*_h$ is the true impulse response.
+where recall that $\beta_h$ is the true impulse response.
 The risk decomposes into squared bias and variance:

 Assume we have consistent estimators $\hat{\Sigma}^{\mu}_h \stackrel{p}{\rightarrow} \Sigma^{\mu}_h, \text{ for } \mu \in \{LP,VAR,COV\}$.
-Consistent estimators for LP can be obtained by standard HAC estimators, however we use the bootstrap.
+Consistent estimators for LP can be obtained by standard HAC estimators; however, we use the bootstrap.
 Consistent estimators for the rest of the quantities are discussed in the next subsection.